liangs111/tensor_holography/README.md

 conda activate tensorholo
 ```

 After downloading the hologram dataset, place all subfolders (`/*_384`, `/*_192`) into `/data` directory.
 The dataset contains raw images and a tfrecord generated for each subfolder.
 The code by default loads the tfrecord for training, testing and validation.

+To ease experimental validation of the predicted hologram, the provided dataset is computed for a collimated frustum with a 3D volume that has a 6 mm optical path length.
+We recommend using a setup similar to [Maimone et al. 2017] Figure 10 (Right) to display the hologram.
+Users should feel free to choose the appropriate focal length of the collimating lens and imaging lens based on their lasers and applications.
+The dataset is computed for wavelengths at 450nm, 520nm, and 638nm.
+Mismatch of wavelengths may result in degraded experimental result.

 **The current codebase doesn't contain the training code.
 We will soon make it available in the second phase of release.** The current codebase does contain a pretrained CNN for 8um pitch SLMs and code snippet to evaluate the CNN performance on the validation set.